 There was a girl standing there in the starched maid uniform.
 Her head of red hair was bowed low, staying that way for a long time before it dared to rise again.
 Sakura leaned against the doorframe as she waited for the girl to speak.

-"I've been sent to serve as Your Highness' personal servant during your stay," she chirped out.
+"I've been sent to serve as Your Highness' personal attendant during your stay," she chirruped.
 Sakura arched an eyebrow as she noticed the other person standing somewhat behind her.
 She was still bowing, long black hair covering her face.